 A volunteer party was held at the Martha Crone Shelter in June with 25 attending.
 Retiring Volunteer Coordinators Marie Demler and Natalie Adler were in charge.
 It was a good summer for the plants.
 Temperatures fluctuated little from the average range and there was ample precipitation with some major rainfalls each month, one of almost 3 inches in June, and one of 2 1/4 inches in July.

 The summer of 1984 was the first season that the Garden was open till dusk.
 This occurred from June through August.
 The shelter had two “seasonal naturalists” from 5 pm to dusk on weekdays and from noon to 6 pm on Saturday and Sunday.
 These naturalists were Linda Buehring and Laurie Haugen.
 A rotating "third person" assisted them (Mike Volpe and Sarah Lokensgard).
 There was a favorable public response to the naturalists and to the additional open time and a few Garden tours were led by the naturalists.

 In September the Garden hours reverted to closing at 5 PM.
-An experiment in keeping the gate open until dusk during June through August, with naturalists available to help the public, was quite successful.
-This would lead in the future to adopt these later Garden hours.
+The experiment in keeping the gate open until dusk during June through August, with naturalists available to help the public, was quite successful.
+This led to the future adoption of these later Garden hours.
 In The Fringed Gentian™ (Vol. 32 No. 4, Nov.
-1984), editor Betty Bridgman reports that 54 volunteers are recognized for Shelter volunteer duty; Friends President Patricia Thomeson presents a recipe for making acorn meal from White Oak acorns which then yields Acorn Bread and apparently is tasty.
-There is a page devoted to creating your own Wild Flower Garden.
+1984), editor Betty Bridgman reported that 54 volunteers were recognized for Shelter volunteer duty.
+Friends President Patricia Thomesen presented a recipe for making acorn meal from White Oak acorns which then yields Acorn Bread and apparently is tasty.
+There was a page devoted to creating your own wild flower garden.